Contemporary Jewish religious music: Children's music

 A large body of music produced by Orthodox Jews for children is geared toward teaching religious and ethical traditions and laws.
 The lyrics of these songs are generally written in English with some Hebrew or Yiddish phrases.
-Country Yossi, Abie Rotenberg, Uncle Moishy, and the producers of the 613 Torah Avenue series are examples of Orthodox Jewish musicians/entertainers whose music teach children Jewish traditions.
+Country Yossi, Abie Rotenberg, Uncle Moishy, Shmuel Kunda, and Lipa Schmeltzer are examples of Orthodox Jewish musicians/entertainers whose music teach children Jewish traditions.
 Parallel performers exist in Israel with the lyric in Hebrew or Yiddish.

 In the Reform and Conservative communities, there has been a body of contemporary children's music written in the last 20 years.
 Children's music tends to focus on teaching Jewish values and ethics, Hebrew alef-bet and vocabulary, and teaching about the holidays.
 Though well-known Jewish songwriters like Debbie Friedman and Craig Taubman have written many children's songs, there are some who focus almost exclusively on this genre, like Peter and Ellen Allard and Shira Kline.